 So starting in 1976 the program went to a 3-year program.
 From that point on I taught full time in G&AD.
 This splintered the junior class in '76 as some moved into the 3-year program (probably costing them an extra year in college) while others stayed with the 2-year program to graduate in the standard 4 years.

 The first PLATO computers were included in our courses.
 The university asked for proposals as to what you would use the for.
 My proposal simply stated, "I'm going to use them for things I cannot even imagine at this time."
 I had my pick of the best programmers.
 The names of a few programmers I can remember were Charlie Wickham, Ben Williams and Jim Trueblood.
 They were all amazing.

 I was one of about 6 university faculty who were granted access to PLATO.
 My proposal which was to answer the question, “What will you do with PLATO?”
 My answer was something like, “I have no idea, but it will help me do things that right now I’m not even considering.”
-I believe I was tied for the most support that offered and got my choice of programmers after Fred Hofstetter who was the director of the project.
+I believe I received the most support that was offered, along with my choice of programmers after Fred Hofstetter who was the director of the project.

-PLATO’s "Optical Letterspacing" and "Logo Design" were two major programs developed here.
-I think the students hated the optical letterspacing, but it had a great impact on everyone's "attention to detail" which spilled into lots of other areas.
+PLATO’s "Optical Letterspacing" and "Logo Design" were two major programs I developed here.
+I think the students hated the optical letterspacing, but it had a strong impact on their "attention to detail" which spilled over into lots of other areas.
 Print Magazine did a major article on Optical Letterspacing.
-I had a rather constan flow of design faculty who traveled from as far as Finland to see what we were up to.
+I had a rather constant flow of design faculty who traveled from as far as Finland to see what we were up to.

 . . .
 1 9 7 9